SkiFire13/master-thesis/chapters/background.typ

 == Tuples

-In order to define systems of fixpoint equations we'll need to refer to multiple equations/variables/values together, and to do that we'll use tuples.
+In order to define systems of fixpoint equations we will need to refer to multiple equations/variables/values together, and to do that we will use tuples.
 We introduce here some notations to better distinguish tuples from other values.

 #definition("set of tuples")[
   Let $A$ be a set.
 The set of $n$-tuples of $A$ is $A^n$.